natgo/wt-wiki-scraper/wikitext-transpiled/ground/M36B2%20(France).md

 |}

 ==== Ammunition ====
+* '''T33''': APBC; a solid shot with an average penetration power and no explosive filler.
+* '''M71''': HE; useful for destroying open-topped and lightly-armoured vehicles.
+* '''M304''': APCR; a composite round with a very high penetration power but no explosive filler and will only penetrate flat vertical surfaces.
+* '''M82''': APCBC; a capped armour-piercing shell with a ballistic cap that has a better but still average penetration power and an explosive filler.
+It will destroy any armoured target it penetrates.
+* '''M348''': HEATFS; a HEAT round with very high penetration.
+* '''M313''': Smoke; useful to blind enemy vehicles that are too remote for you to disable so that you can progress towards objectives.

 {{:M3 (90 mm)/Ammunition|T33 shot, M71 shell, M313, M304 shot, M82 shot (M36B2), M348 shell}}

 ==== [[Ammo racks]] ====
 <!-- [[File:Ammoracks_{{PAGENAME}}.png|right|thumb|x250px|[[Ammo racks]] of the {{PAGENAME}}]] -->
 <!-- '''Last updated:''' -->

 {| class="wikitable" style="text-align:center"
 |-
 !
 Full<br>ammo